> Program Overview

 Base Flood Elevation (BFE): The elevation of surface water resulting from a flood that has a 1% chance of equaling or exceeding that level in any given year.
 The BFE is shown on the Flood Insurance Rate Map (FIRM) for zones AE, AH, A1–A30, AR, AR/A, AR/AE, AR/A1– A30, AR/AH, AR/AO, V1–V30 and VE.

-Flood Map: Flood Insurance Rate Map (FIRM), Flood Boundary and Floodway Map (FBFM), and Flood Hazard Boundary Map (FHBM) are all flood maps produced by FEMA.
+Flood Map: A Flood Insurance Rate Map (FIRM), Flood Boundary and Floodway Map (FBFM), and Flood Hazard Boundary Map (FHBM) are all flood maps produced by FEMA.
 The FIRM is the most common type of map and most communities have this type of map.
 At a minimum, flood maps show flood risk zones and their boundaries, and may also show floodways and Base Flood Elevations (BFEs).
 The FBFM is a version of a flood map that shows only the floodway and flood boundaries.
 The FBFM is no longer produced; current FIRMs include all of this information.
 The FHBM is an older version of a flood map and is based on approximate data.

 More recent flood map products include digital FIRMs, which are created using digital methods and can be incorporated into a community’s Geographic Information System (GIS).
 FEMA has also produced Q3 Flood Data, which includes certain features of the FIRM, and may be used for insurance purposes and planning activities.
 The Q3 cannot be used as the official NFIP map for site design or flood risk determinations.